W. H. Davies: Social life in London

 After lodging at several addresses in Sevenoaks, Davies moved back to London early in 1914, settling eventually at 14 Great Russell Street in the Bloomsbury district.
-(Note: the address was used by Charles Dickens as the residence of one of his characters in his early story "The Bloomsbury Christening", later collected in Sketches by Boz.)
+(Note: The address was used by Charles Dickens as the residence of one of his characters in his early story "The Bloomsbury Christening", later collected in Sketches by Boz.)
 He lived there from early 1916 until 1921 in a small apartment, initially accompanied by an infestation of rodents, and adjacent to rooms occupied by a loud, Belgian prostitute.[p.
 118] During this London period, Davies embarked on a series of public readings of his work, alongside others such as Hilaire Belloc and W. B. Yeats, impressing fellow poet Ezra Pound.
 He soon found he could socialise with leading society figures of the day, including Arthur Balfour and Lady Randolph Churchill.
 While in London he also took up with artists such as Jacob Epstein, Harold and Laura Knight, Nina Hamnett, Augustus John, Harold Gilman, William Rothenstein, Walter Sickert, Sir William Nicholson and Osbert and Edith Sitwell.
 He enjoyed the society and conversation of literary men, particularly in the rarefied downstairs at the Café Royal.
-He also met regularly with W. H. Hudson, Edward Garrett and others at The Mont Blanc in Soho.
+He also met regularly with W. H. Hudson, Edward Garrett and others at the Mont Blanc Restaurant in Soho.

 For his poetry Davies drew much on experiences with the seamier side of life, but also on his love of nature.
 By the time he took a prominent place in the Edward Marsh Georgian Poetry series, he was an established figure, generally known for the opening lines of the poem "Leisure", first published in Songs of Joy and Others in 1911: "What is this life if, full of care / We have no time to stand and stare...."

 In October 1917 his work appeared in the anthology Welsh Poets: A Representative English selection from Contemporary Writers collated by A. G. Prys-Jones and published by Erskine Macdonald of London.

 In 1921, Davies moved to 13 Avery Row, Brook Street, renting from Quaker poet Olaf Baker.
 He was finding work difficult with rheumatism and other ailments.
 Harlow (1993) lists a total of 14 BBC broadcasts of Davies reading his work made between 1924 and 1940 (now held in the BBC broadcast archive) though none included his most famous work, "Leisure".
 Later Days, a 1925 sequel to The Autobiography of a Super-Tramp, describes the beginnings of Davies's writing career and his acquaintance with Belloc, Shaw, de la Mare and others.
 He became "the most painted literary man of his day", thanks to Augustus John, Sir William Nicholson, Dame Laura Knight and Sir William Rothenstein.
 Epstein's bronze of Davies's head was a successful smaller work.